 I work as a senior lecturer in Human Work Science at Luleå University of Technology.
-My dissertation was about validation of professional skills and skills in working life and I became a doctor in 2010.
+My dissertation was finished in 2010 and it was about validation of professional skills and skills in working life.
 Since the dissertation, I have primarily worked as a teacher for sociologists.
 I have participated in a large number of both smaller and larger research assignments, mostly with a focus on youth, education and the labor market.
-At the moment I work in a project about contruction industry and occupational health services.
+Since 2015 I have mostly been working with projects directed to risk and safety within the construction industry.
+At the moment I work in a project about the installation industry and occupational health services.